NSAPH-Data-Platform/nsaph-core-platform/README.md

 different utilities and thus, expected to be stored in a specific location.

-Besides data model files, there are YAML files for:
+Beside data model files, there are YAML files for:

 * Conda environments, required for NSAPH pipelines.
 Unless we will be able to create a single environment that accomodate